microsoft/botframework-solutions/docs/site/_docs/howto/virtual-assistant/proactivemessaging.md

 This way if the previous conversation opened is still alive, the user will see the new message being sent into that conversation from the bot.

 In order to send a message to a previous conversation, you require a [`conversationReference object`](https://raw.githubusercontent.com/Microsoft/botbuilder-dotnet/89817b6b8db42726c9ffcf82bf40b4e66592b84f/libraries/Microsoft.Bot.Schema/ConversationReference.cs).
 To retrieve this you need to store conversation references within your solution.
-The Virtual Assistant has implemented a middleware to store this, under [`solutions\Virtual-Assistant\src\csharp\microsoft.bot.solutions\Middleware\ProactiveStateMiddleware.cs`](/solutions/Virtual-Assistant/src/csharp/microsoft.bot.solutions\Middleware\ProactiveStateMiddleware.cs)

 To make use of this middleware you need to register it within `startup.cs` as shown below: